lloydm6/Montreal_Toronto_BC_Spatial_2019/README.md

 RMD for variable selection completed.

 Incorporated and analyzed woodburn buffers.
 Started using leaps().
 Limited success. |Partially updated the RMD, though there isn't much to put in there.

+Focused on MTL Annual and TO Summer.
+Have code for exhaustive search, paper table set ups, LOOCV, checks, and some maps.
+Just waiting for updated NOx data